onzfonz/comp227/src/content/6/en/part6b.md

 }
 ```

-Let's also create a new *action creator* function.
+Let's also create a new **action creator** function.
-We will write the code for the action creator in a new <i>src/reducers/filterReducer.js</i> module:
+We will write the code for the action creator in a new *src/reducers/filterReducer.js* module:

 ```js
 const filterReducer = (state = 'ALL', action) => {